georgeadamson/breakpoints-js/README.md

 breakpoints-js
 ==============

-Tiny script to sync CSS Media Query Breakpoints to Javascript.
+Tiny css & script to sync CSS Media Query Breakpoints to Javascript.

-If you also include the breakpoints.js in your project you can test things like this window.breakpoints.small === true and bind to a custom *breakpoint* event.
+If you choose to include the breakpoints.js in your project you can test things like this window.breakpoints.small === true and bind to a custom *breakpoint* event.

 You define the names of your breakpoints in your CSS.